 Last but not least, please realize that it usually takes long before price actually reaches your take profit area.
 Typically this is not a fast process!

 Sometimes when Forex traders enter a trade, they have the feeling that their trade should hit their target quickly and panic if their trade does not materialize quickly.

 If you have a good stop loss placement, then that fear is not needed.
-Of course there is always the exception.
-For example, if you are trading a big fundamental news announcement like a NFP, it could be a very important factor.
+Of course, there is always the exception.
+For example, if you are trading a big fundamental news announcement like an NFP, it could be a very important factor.